Mkay14/discord-vbucks/README.md

-# discord-vbucks
-free vbucks in discord refreshes every hour
+you can get free vbucks if you open this file